withastro/astro.build/src/content/themes/nutritrack.md

 ---

 <p>
-  Getting started with Astro NutriTrack is easy.
-The theme comes with clear instructions on how to install and configure it on your landing page.
-This theme empowers you to create a stunning and personalized landing page for your Products with ease.
+A simple landing page template built with AstroJS and TailwindCSS, specifically designed for Notion creators.
 </p>
 <h3>Key Features</h3>
-<p>Here are some of the key features of Astro Lane:</p>
+<p>Here are some of the key features of Astro Nutritrack:</p>
 <ul>
   <li>Minimal styling (make it your own!)</li>
   <li>Accessible, semantic HTML markup</li>